brownae/react101/README.md

             $ git push -u origin master
             //This is pushing up all our files to the master branch.
         The repo with all our files should be on github now.

+Lecture 133 Production Webpack
+    In this lecture we setup Webpack to have two build scripts.
+One is for development and the other is for production.
+The idea being we need on big file to map our code when we are developing and two files when we are sending to production.
+The production script bundles out the code that a developer would need it will only run if someone opens the dev tools otherwise the only the small code to run the app will be opened and ran.
+This give us great saving in terms of the total size of our app.

+    So in package.json we added "build:dev" and "build:prod" ...

+        ...
+        "name": "expensify",
+        "version": "1.0.0",
+        "main": "index.js",
+        "author": "Aaron Brown",
+        "license": "MIT",
+        "scripts": {
+          "serve": "live-server public/",
+          "build:dev": "webpack",
+          "build:prod": "webpack -p --env production",
+          "dev-server": "webpack-dev-server",
+          "test": "jest --config=jest.config.json"
+        },
+        ...
+        // the '-p' is the webpack command to build for production mode.
+It minifies our code and signals 3rd party libraries to build for production as well.
+        // '--env production' means set 'env to "production"' We created this hook so when we run 'build:prod' we can make some tweaks to how it's put together.

+    Next in 'webpack.config' we changed the 'module.exports' to return a function that returns an object.
+Before it just returned an object.
+By doing this we are able to run some logic and pass in a variable.

+        module.exports = (env) => {
+            // Set 'isProduction' to true or false depending on weather or not env is equal to the string 'production'.
+This is the hook we set up. const isProduction = env === 'production';

+            return {
+                entry: './src/app.js',
+                output: {
+                    path: path.join(__ dirname, 'public'),
+                    filename: 'bundle.js'
+                },
+                module: {
+                    rules: [{
+                        loader: 'babel-loader',
+                        test: /\.js$/,
+                        exclude: /node_modules/
+                    }, {
+                        test: /\.(sass|css)$/,
+                        use: [
+                            'style-loader',
+                            'css-loader',
+                            'sass-loader'
+                        ]
+                    }]
+                },

+                //Here is where we use the slow code if we are launching production and then fast code if for development. 'source-map' runs slower.

+                devtool: isProduction ? 'source-map' : 'cheap-module-eval-source-map',
+                devServer: {
+                    contentBase: path.join(__ dirname, 'public'),
+                    historyApiFallback: true
+                }
+            };
+        };